ptribble/mvi/README.md

 will create a 15M iso suitable for wiping disk drives (it's using format/analyze/purge underneath, nothing complicated).
 This includes most of the common storage drivers, so will boot on real hardware.

+There's also a variant that can create a tarball suitable for unpacking as the filesystem for a zone.
+In this case we don't need any drivers.
+For example

+./zmvix.sh nonet node

+will create a 11M compressed tarball containing enough to run the same simple node webserver above in a zone (this assumes a shared-ip network stack).
+If you wish to get into the zone then you'll need to use zlogin with the -S flag.
+A full zlogin can be enabled with

+./zmvix.sh node zlogin